latj/hub-spoke-microhack/README.md

 Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
 VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
 VNet is similar to a traditional network that you'd operate in your own data center, but brings with it additional benefits of Azure's infrastructure such as scale, availability, and isolation.

-In the spoke vnet it is deployed a loadbalance and two VMs as backend pool. in this challange we will enable Network Security Groups (NSG) to filter the incomming traffic
+In the spoke vnet it is deployed a loadbalancer and two VMs as backend pool.
+In this challange we will enable Network Security Groups (NSG) to filter the incomming traffic.

 ## Task 1 : Control network access to VM with Network Security Groups

 In Azure you can use an Azure network security group (NSG) to filter network traffic to and from Azure resources in an Azure virtual network.
 A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
 For each rule, you can specify source and destination, port, and protocol.
-A network security group can be associated on a subnet or on NIC on virtual machine.
+A network security group can be associated on a subnet or on a NIC of a virtual machine.
 More info about how it works [Network security group - how it works](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works)

-In this task we need to block traffic to the VMs in the spoke subnet on port 80 from all other subnets in Azure and OnPrem, but Allow HTTP(80) traffic to the loadbalancer.
+In this task we need to block traffic to the VMs in the spoke subnet on all ports except port 80.

+You can use the Azure Portal to configure this or just run the following commands in the Cloud Shell promt.

-- that is allready exist an NSG that you can used .
+- An NSG already exist that you can used .

 ````Bash
 az network nsg show -g "hub-spoke-microhack" -n "nsg-spoke-resources"
 ````

-- Create new inbouond rule allowing port 80 from onprem
+- Create new inbouond rule allowing port 80 from onprem with this command

 ````Bash
 az network nsg rule create --group "hub-spoke-microhack" \